The Dropout Protocol

 Signal Meaning Response

-Hum pitch shifts Grid instability — power fluctuation in local junction Alert neighbors.
-Prepare to move.
+Hum pitch shifts upward Grid instability — possible failure in minutes Alert neighbors.
+Begin preparation.

-Indicator lights flicker Grid section failing — junction losing routing consensus Begin evacuation to nearest refuge.
+Indicator lights flicker or die Local Grid section failing — junction losing routing consensus Activate Protocol.
+Move to refuge.

-Air thickens / CO2 headache Breath failing — atmospheric processing losing capacity Immediate evacuation.
+Air thickens / CO2 headache Breath processors struggling or failed Immediate evacuation.
 Bring air canisters.

-Temperature drops Grid offline — heating systems lost Seal spaces.
+Temperature drops suddenly Grid infrastructure offline — waste heat dissipating at ~1°C/min Seal spaces.
 Conserve body heat.

-Silence / hum stops Complete failure — Grid and Breath both down Full Protocol activation.
-Everyone moves NOW.
+Silence — the hum stops Complete local Grid failure Full Protocol activation.
+Everyone moves.
+Now.

 The Refuge Network